slaimansafar/s/docs/info.md

 ## How it works

-Explain how your project works
 BY USING INPUT AND OUTPUTS.

 ## How to test

-Explain how to use your project
 BY RUNNING THE SIMULATION

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any LOGIC GATES
+LOGIC GATES